 Starting Tuesday, September 4th in Hollis through Saturday, September 8th in Old Orchard Beach, Sen. Chenette will be in a different community each day.
 Those who can't make their own community forum are encouraged to attend one of the other forums at their convenience.

-RSVPs are not necessary, and all are welcome.
-Individuals that cannot attend the Town Halls can call Sen. Chenette's office at 207-287-1515, email him directly at email@example.com, or message him at facebook.com/justinchenette.
+RSVPs are not necessary and all are welcome.
+Individuals who cannot attend the town halls can call Sen. Chenette's office at 207-287-1515 or email him directly at email@example.com.

-WHERE: University College, 4 Scamman Street #18, Saco (next to Shaws)
+WHERE: University College on 4 Scamman Street #18 in Saco (next to Shaws)

 WHERE: Libby Memorial Library on 27 Staples Street in Old Orchard Beach

 Veterans will now be eligible to receive a free lifetime pass to the State Museum because of passage of L.D.
 1656 - An Act To Allow Veterans Free Admission to the Maine State Museum.

 The Maine Bureau of Veterans’ Services has updated information on their website to reflect the change.